talkable/talkable-docs/source/web_hooks/referral.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Referral Webhook notifies your endpoint that your brand Advocate’s referral status has become “Approved” or “Unblocked”.
+   :description: Referral Webhook notifies your endpoint that your brand Advocate’s referral status has become “Approved”.

 Referral Webhook
 ================

-The Talkable Referral Webhook notifies your endpoint that an |advocate| referral status has become “Approved” or “Unblocked” specifically for a |friend| purchase or event.
+The Talkable Referral Webhook notifies your endpoint that an |advocate| referral status has become “Approved” specifically for a |friend| purchase or event.

 Use cases for the Referral Webhook include: